-This optional badge can be placed on any page of your site to help visitors associate your company with Google.
+You can place this optional badge on any page of your site to help visitors associate your company with Google.
 It will show a rating between one and five stars.

 4. Seller Ratings

-The total rating score that appears on Search Ads, Shopping ads, and on the optional Google Customer Reviews badges.
+Seller ratings are the total rating score that appears on Search Ads, Shopping ads, and the optional Google Customer Reviews badges.

 Seller ratings are an extension type that automatically reveals advertisers with higher ratings.
-The data for seller ratings are gathered from reliable customer review sources -- such as Google Customer Reviews -- and help customers find businesses that are quality and trustworthy.
+The data for seller ratings are gathered from reliable customer review sources—such as Google Customer Reviews—and help customers find quality and trustworthy businesses.

-Now that you understand how influential Google Customer Reviews, it's all the more essential that you follow practices that will garner you the best possible reviews.
-Here are some steps you can take to ensure you provide a great customer experience, and, thus, get as many positive reviews as possible.
+Now that you understand how influential Google Customer Reviews is, it's all the more essential that you follow practices that will garner you the best possible reviews.
+Here are some steps you can take to ensure you provide a great customer experience and, thus, get as many positive reviews as possible.

 5 Simple Steps to Getting Positive Google Customer Reviews

-Positive reviews -- while not as urgent as negative reviews -- should be given a fairly immediate response.
+While not as urgent as negative reviews, you should respond to positive reviews quickly.
 You want to show that you are grateful to the customers who took the time to fill out the Google Customer Reviews survey and give you a glowing review.
 A simple "thank you" can encourage them to make a repeat purchase.